Taritsyn/WebMarkupMin/src/WebMarkupMin.Core/readme.txt

    =============
    RELEASE NOTES
    =============
-   1. In XML minification settings was added one new property - `AttributeQuotesStyle` (default `Auto`);
-   2. Improved a parsing of the `DOCTYPE` declaration for HTML/XHTML documents.
+   Prevented a occurrence of endless loop during minification of the `<script type="text/html">…</script>` tag contents.

    =============
    DOCUMENTATION